 - Measure relentlessly - Track time saved, cost reduced, and quality improved.
 Use data to prove ROI and prioritize next automations.

 - Invest in change management - Technology is easy; adoption is hard.
 Involve your team, train thoroughly, and build champions.
+See our AI enablement guide for a proven framework.

 - Build for sustainability - Plan for ongoing maintenance and optimization.
 Assign ownership and monitor continuously.